 Our Common Stock is listed on OTCQB, under the symbol "ATNM".
 Our Common Stock ceased trading on the OTCBB on May 29, 2013.
-The last quoted price for our Common Stock was \$5.75 for a trade on February 11, 2014, as reported on www.otcbb.com.
-However, as there is currently little to no market for our Common Stock, we believe that this last reported price does not accurately reflect the value of the Common Stock or the Company, and it may not be possible to sell Common Stock at this price.
+The last quoted price for our Common Stock was \$5.39 for a trade on February 27, 2014, as reported on www.otcbb.com.

 The following table shows, for the periods indicated, the high and low bid prices per share of our common stock as reported by the OTCQB quotation service.
 These bid prices represent prices quoted by broker-dealers on the OTCQB quotation service.
-The quotations reflect interdealer prices, without retail mark-up, mark-down or commissions, and may not represent actual transactions.
+The quotations reflect inter-dealer prices, without retail mark-up, mark-down or commissions, and may not represent actual transactions.